DePayFi/public-documentation/docs/payments/integrations/link.md

 If you have configured a redirect as part of your link, any passed GET-paramter will be forward.
 This allows you to forward certain paramters to your system through the link payment.

+`payload` GET-parameters will NOT be forward upon redirect.
+They are only used to enrich the callback payload.

 #### Example

 Redirect is `https://example.com?step=confirmation`